Every Major Type of Red Wine, Explained

 Basically, if you want a sure thing -- but also want to get a little weird -- trust pinot noir in your glass.

-Best food to pair with it?: "People say don't 'drink red wine with fish.'
+Best food to pair it with: "People say don't 'drink red wine with fish.'
 When combined with Omega 3s and all the fats in fish, tannins can create this weird metallic, copper flavor," Selecman said.
 "Pinot noir is very light in tannins, so it won't give you that unsavory taste.
 Pair it with some barbecue-glazed salmon, ideally."

 Let's get this out of the way: these two wine varietals are often confused, because they are the same grape, genetically.
 Syrah -- typically associated with France -- is generally leaner in profile than shiraz, which is an Australian blend.